PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/troubleshooting.md

 1. `cloudbeaver`
 1. `caddy`

-The Talawa API git repository is mounted into it.
-After the the Dev Container starts, the `node.js` development server runs on a port mapped to a port on your host system.
+The Talawa API git repository is mounted on it.
+After the Dev Container starts, the `node.js` development server runs on a port mapped to a port on your host system.

 The API runs by default when the devcontainer starts, but only after the these compose services have already started.